-2.3.1.1.
-The Masset Inlet humpback shrimp fishery will open on request to the North Coast Area Resource Manager (see Contacts in Section 14 of the Prawn & Shrimp by Trap Integrated Fishery Management Plan) and no earlier than 12:00 hours (noon), May 12, 2017 and will remain open until further notice or until 19:00 hours, December 31, 2017, whichever occurs first.
+The Masset Inlet Humpback Shrimp fishery will open on request to the North Coast Area Resource Manager (see Contacts in Section 14 of the Integrated Fisheries Management Plan for Prawn and Shrimp by Trap) no earlier than 12:00 hours (noon), May 10, 2018 (Section 2.1) and will remain open until further notice or until 19:00 hours, December 31, 2018, whichever occurs first.
 The opening will be confirmed by a variation order accompanied by a fishery notice.